Aaron-Junker/windows-uwp.de-de/windows-apps-src/design/input/keyboard-interactions.md

 -   Eine Foto-App, wobei der Fokus auf dem ersten Element in einer Galerie liegt
 -   Eine Musik-App, wobei der Fokus auf der Wiedergabe-Taste liegt

-#### <a name="dont-set-initial-focus-on-an-element-that-exposes-a-potentially-negative-or-even-disastrous-outcome"></a>Legen Sie Anfangsfokus nicht auf ein Element, das ein Ergebnis möglicherweise negativ oder sogar katastrophaler Vorfall verfügbar macht.
+#### <a name="dont-set-initial-focus-on-an-element-that-exposes-a-potentially-negative-or-even-disastrous-outcome"></a>Don't set initial focus on an element that exposes a potentially negative, or even disastrous, outcome

-Dieses Maß an Funktionalität muss die Auswahl des Benutzers.
+This level of functionality should be a user's choice.
 Das Festlegen des anfänglichen Fokus auf ein Element mit einem signifikanten Ergebnis resultiert möglicherweise in unerwünschtem Datenverlust oder Systemzugriff.
-Z. B. Legen Sie nicht den Fokus auf die Schaltfläche "löschen" beim Navigieren zu einer e-Mail-Nachricht.
+For example, don't set focus to the delete button when navigating to an e-mail.

-Finden Sie unter [konzentrieren Navigation](focus-navigation.md) für Weitere Informationen zum Überschreiben der Aktivierreihenfolge.
+See [Focus navigation](focus-navigation.md) for more details about overriding tab order.

 ### <a name="navigation"></a>Navigation